-The Leaway is a new route being developed along the River Lea that will connect the Queen Elizabeth Olympic Park to the Royal Docks and the River Thames.
-Areas of the river will be made fully accessible to the public for the first time.
+The Leaway is a project that provides a continuous walking and cycling route connecting the Queen Elizabeth Olympic Park to the Royal Docks and the River Thames.
+Parts of the River Lea have been made fully accessible to the public for the first time.

-At this time of dramatic change for east London Create will work with artists and people living locally to understand the important contribution the Lea has made to the lives of Londoners.
+At this time of dramatic change for east London, Create worked with artists and people living locally to understand the important contribution the River Lea and its landmarks have made to the lives of Londoners.

 In August 2015, a series of live events took place to explore the incredible natural history of the River Lea, uncover the role of the river in the story of dirt, pollution and sewage in London, pay tribute to the cultural story of east London through Grime music, and share stories of the epic industrial history of the area.